marounayli-usj/ACCMI2024Submission/README.md

 ## Intro ##

-This is work is attached alongside the submission entitled "Web Testing Using Restricted Natural Languague" submitted for review for SISAP 2023.
+This is work is attached alongside the submission entitled "Web Testing Using Restricted Natural Languague" submitted for review for ACCMI 2024

 ## High Level Structure ##